tarlepp/symfony-flex-backend/README.md

 detailed information how you can allow certain IP addresses to have access to your `dev` environment.

 # Testing
-Project contains bunch of tests (Functional, Integration, Unit) which you can run simply by following command:
+Project contains bunch of tests _(Functional, Integration, Unit)_ which you can run simply by following command:

 ```bash
 $ ./vendor/bin/phpunit
 ```

+Note that you need to create `.env.test` file to define your testing environment.
+This file has the same content as the main `.env` file, just change database and others to match your testing environment.

 * [PHPUnit](https://phpunit.de/)